herndev/herndev/README.md

 ### Hi there, Gorgeous people of the internet 👋
+## I'm Hernie Jabien, I am a developer for both mobile and web.

 <!--
 **herndev/herndev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.